 under 2 that are seated on your lap fly FREE.*

-Tours are offered seven days a week from 10 a.m. until sunset, with flights scheduled on the hour taking off from Sky Harbor Airport from June into October.
+Tours are offered seven days a week from 10 a.m. until sunset, with flights scheduled on the hour taking off from Duluth Sky Harbor Airport at 5000 Minnesota Ave., spring through fall.

 Although you can’t physically take the Beaver with you, we do offer a variety of Beaver Air Tours gear to commemorate your flight!
 If you’re interested in purchasing any of the items on this page, please ask John, the pilot, before or after your flight.

-A: A standard tour lasts 25 minutes, but can vary depending on the number of passengers.
-There must be at least five paid passengers in order to guarantee a 25 minute flight for only $75 per adult and $60 per child.
+A: A standard tour lasts 25-30 minutes in the air (40-45 minutes total), but can vary depending on the number of passengers.
+There must be at least five paid passengers in order to guarantee a 25-30 minute flight for only $75 per adult and $60 per child.

 A: In the event that there are fewer than 5 people in your group, there are a few options available to you: